The NORA Conference:

 Find out more about our keynote speakers Chris Gillies and Betsy Peabody.

-Abstracts are invited for each of the conferences themed plenary sessions: site selection, monitoring, biosecurity, oyster production, restoration pilot results, and restoration management issues.
+Abstracts are invited for each of the conferences themed sessions: site selection, monitoring, biosecurity, genetics, oyster production, restoration pilot results, ecosystem services and restoration management.
 The scientific committee and the organising committee will work to ensure that the sessions include a balance across all work being undertaken within the NORA network.
 Masters and PhD-students are encouraged to present results of their research projects: our policy is that quality goes above seniority.
-Each session will consist not only of presentations, but also an extended opportunity for the NORA community to reflect on the findings presented, and to discuss further the potential role of NORA in progressing each theme.
+Each session will consist not only of presentations, but also an opportunity for the NORA community to reflect on the findings presented, and to discuss further the potential role of NORA in progressing each theme.

 Throughout the conference there will be the opportunity to present briefly on any topic the whole of NORA could benefit from hearing about.
 This could include collaborative research ideas, calls for data, call for collaborative funding bids, and anything else that you feel NORA should know about, or participants in the NORA network could contribute to if only they knew it was happening.
 If you have an idea or would like to present in a “speed dating” slot, please contact the NORA secretariat.